 We are so proud to have such a dedicated selection of Patrons.
 They have all been vitally important for us, using their voice to raise awareness for Hope for Tomorrow, whether it be through the media or supporting us at events and spreading the word of our charity.

 Ian joined our Founder, Christine, as a Trustee and Chairman when she started the Charity in 2003.
 Having served on the board for 13 years he is now Honorary Life President.
 Ian is a British businessman who has worked at Tesco, eventually becoming Chief Executive and Chairman and subsequently at Vodafone as Chairman.
 Ian brings a wealth of experience and support to Hope for Tomorrow.

-Susie and her late husband Sir Sterling Moss OBE have been involved with Hope for Tomorrow, since its inception in 2003.
+Susie and her late husband Sir Stirling Moss OBE have been involved with Hope for Tomorrow, since its inception in 2003.
 Susie has seen first-hand, the stresses and strains associated with the disease.
-Susie and Sterling launched the charities second Mobile Cancer Care Unit located in Somerset, named ‘Bumble’ in memory of Susie’s late mother, who succumbed to cancer.
+Susie and Stirling launched Hope for Tomorrow’s second Mobile Cancer Care Unit, named ‘Bumble’ in memory of Susie’s late mother, who succumbed to cancer.
 The Unit continues to help patients to this day.

 Ross Brawn OBE

 Ross is one of the most successful and innovative Technical Directors in Formula 1 history.
 Ross says “Most of us have been affected by cancer in one way or another, either directly or with loved ones.
 I lost my mother to cancer so I have always been very keen to support the team at Hope for Tomorrow because they are clearly making a difference to the lives of people battling against cancer”.

 Gloria Hunniford OBE